kuansenlin/nested_and_spin_resolved_Wilson_loop/README.md

 - spin-resolved Wilson loop spectrum of 2D topological insulator and a 2D fragile topological insulator (see Ref.
 [2]).

-- nested Wilson loop spectrum of 2D quadrupole insulator, 3D inversion-protected or C2T-protected axion insulator, and 3D helical higher-order topological insulator (see Refs.
+- nested Wilson loop spectrum of a 2D quadrupole insulator, a 3D inversion-protected or C2T-protected axion insulator, and a 3D helical higher-order topological insulator (see Refs.
 [1,2,3]).

-- nested spin-resolved Wilson loop spectrum of 3D helical higher-order topological insulator (see Ref.
+- nested spin-resolved Wilson loop spectrum of a 3D helical higher-order topological insulator (see Ref.
 [3]).

 The output figures and data are also included in each subdirectory of the "examples" directory.

-The python example codes are run using python3 and PythTB version 1.7.2.
+The python example codes were run using python3 and PythTB version 1.7.2.

 ## References